 It was a crisp January morning, and it was Saturday.
 I got up early just to enjoy more of my

 day off.
-With my thermos-cup filled with hot coffee, I jumped into the car and headed out
+With my thermos filled with hot coffee, I jumped into the car and headed out to-with

-without the need for any arrival time.
-I passed the houses and the stores and a man dancing on
+worries about time.
+I passed the houses and the stores and a man dancing on the sidewalk

-the sidewalk while twirling a sign that advertised a tax preparation service.
-He was dressed
+while twirling a sign that advertised a tax preparation service.
+He was dressed like the Statue

-like the Statue of Liberty, even his face was painted verdigris green.
-I was taken aback at how
+of Liberty, even his face was painted verdigris green.
+I was taken aback at how happy and